Walpurgisnacht: All about the Night of the Witches in Switzerland

 The history of Walpurgis Night

 Like many modern-day celebrations, Walpurgisnacht is linked to an old pagan custom.
-Like its cousin Halloween (which is celebrated exactly six months later, on October 31), Walpurgisnacht has its roots in a pagan celebration that marked the changing of the seasons, a time when the veil between the spirit world and ours was believed to be at its thinnest, leading people to take action in order to honour the dead and protect themselves from ill-meaning apparitions.
+Like its cousin Halloween (which is celebrated exactly six months later, on October 31), Walpurgisnacht has its roots in a pagan celebration that marked the changing of the seasons, a time when the veil between the spirit world and ours was believed to be at its thinnest, leading people to take action to honour the dead and protect themselves from ill-meaning apparitions.

 Saint Walpurga